mohamed-myi/myi/README.md

 - **Discovery vs Comfort Ratio**: Analyzes your recent listening to determine how much you're exploring new music versus sticking to familiar favorites
 - **Weekly Listening Heatmap**: Visual representation of your listening patterns across days of the week (Work in Progress)
-- **Artist Deep Dive**: Discover how much of your favorite artists' discographies you've explored and find missing tracks (Work in Progress)
+- **Artist Deep Dive** *(temporarily disabled while we refactor the background job pipeline)*: Discover how much of your favorite artists' discographies you've explored and find missing tracks (Work in Progress)

 ## Tech Stack